-The Service will use long-term data and models to predict 2020 spring abundances of Pintail and Scaup and habitat conditions in place of the spring 2020 data.

-Land of the West Wind

-Quarterly newsletter of the Suisun Resource Conservation District Address: 2544 Grizzly Island Road Suisun, CA 94585 Telephone: (707) 425-9302 Fax: (707) 425-4402 Water Manager office: (707) 426-2431 E-mail: srcd@suisunrcd.org Website: www.suisunrcd.org

-SRCD Staff

-Steven Chappell, Executive Director John Takekawa, Operations Manager Kelli Perez, Office Supervisor Tim Edmunds, Biologist/Water Manager Phelan McKinney Biologist/Water Manager Jeff Taylor, Biologist/Water Manager Jesirae Collins, Biologist Mark Mouton, Caretaker LJI

-Board of Directors

-Tony Vaccarella, President (650) 365-1642 Terry Connolly, Finance (707) 4964-1105 Arnold Lenk, Agency Relations (925) 284-3100 Jim Waters, Legal (510) 409-3864 Mike Lewis, Personnel (707) 224-3824

-Associate Directors Dennis Becker Kurt Black H. Kent Hansen Steve Roerden Lalo Kwiat

-Directors Emeritus (\deceased) James Bancroft\ Paul Crapuchettes\ Ray Lewis\ Dr. William Coon\ Greg Palamountain\ Timothy Egan\ Leland Lehman\

-SRCD's public meetings are held at 2 PM on the second Wednesday of each month at the Solano County Supervisors Chambers 675 Texas Street Fairfield, CA 94533

-SRCD represents private landowners of the Suisun Marsh at the Federal, State, and local levels.
-Its historic goal has been to achieve a water supply of adequate quality so that preferred wetland habitat values will be retained through appropriate management practices Through cooperation with landowners and various agencies, SRCD seeks to develop new programs aimed at protecting and improving the Suisun Marsh for future generations.

-Tracking Ducks to Your Duck Club:

-Starting in 2015 the USGS along with California Department of Water Resources (DWR) and SRCD began tracking common dabbling ducks using cell-phone tower (GSM) and GPS technology within Suisun Marsh.
+Land of the West Wind Quarterly newsletter of the Suisun Resource Conservation District Address: 2544 Grizzly Island Road Suisun, CA 94585 Telephone: (707) 425-9302 Fax: (707) 425-4402 Water Manager office: (707) 426-2431 E-mail: srcd@suisunrcd.org Website: www.suisunrcd.org SRCD Staff Steven Chappell, Executive Director John Takekawa, Operations Manager Kelli Perez, Office Supervisor Tim Edmunds, Biologist/Water Manager Phelan McKinney Biologist/Water Manager Jeff Taylor, Biologist/Water Manager Jesirae Collins, Biologist Mark Mouton, Caretaker LJI Board of Directors Tony Vaccarella, President (650) 365-1642 Terry Connolly, Finance (707) 4964-1105 Arnold Lenk, Agency Relations (925) 284-3100 Jim Waters, Legal (510) 409-3864 Mike Lewis, Personnel (707) 224-3824 Associate Directors Dennis Becker Kurt Black H. Kent Hansen Steve Roerden Lalo Kwiat Directors Emeritus (deceased) James Bancroft Paul Crapuchettes Ray Lewis Dr. William Coon Greg Palamountain Timothy Egan Leland Lehman SRCD's public meetings are held at 2 PM on the second Wednesday of each month at the Solano County Supervisors Chambers 675 Texas Street Fairfield, CA 94533 SRCD represents private landowners of the Suisun Marsh at the Federal, State, and local levels.
+Its historic goal has been to achieve water supply of adequate quality so that preferred wetland habitat values will be retained through appropriate management practices Through coop eration with landowners and various agencies SRCD seeks to develop new programs aimed at protecting and improving the Suisun Marsh for future generations.
+Tracking Ducks to Your Duck Club Mike Casazza, Research Wildlife Biologist USGS Western Ecological Research Center Starting in 2015, the USGS and the California Department of Water Resources (DWR) and SRCD began tracking common dabbling ducks using cell-phone tower (GSM) and GPS technology within Suisun Marsh.
 Suisun Marsh Program initiated a collaborative effort to better understand the value of Suisun Marsh for waterfowl within the Pacific Flyway.
 This effort is in support of DWR's 1984 Plan of Protection for the Suisun Marsh, the 2013 Suisun Marsh Habitat Management, Preservation, and Restoration Plan, and the 2015, the Suisun Marsh Preservation Agreement.
-These Plans and Agreements are intended to mitigate the effects of the Federal Central Valley Project and the State Water Projects on the Suisun Marsh and conserve the wetland and wildlife resource of the Suisun Marsh.
+These Plans and Agreements are intended to mitigate the effects of the Federal Central Valley Project and the State Water Projects on the Suisun Marsh and conserve its wetland and wildlife resource.

 The tracking uses small solar powered and cell network connected GPS backpacks.
 Since 2015, nine duck species have been marked (Table 1).
-Though the marked birds make up a small fraction of the total birds using the marsh, their location information is representative of the wider population and can provide useful insights to aid land and wildlife management.
-In an effort to make this information available to public and private land managers the USGS, DWR, and SRCD have developed waterfowl reports for each parcel in the marsh.
+Though the marked birds make up a small fraction of the total birds using the Marsh, their location information is representative of the wider population and can provide useful insights to aid land and wildlife management.
+In an effort to make this information available to public and private land managers, USGS, DWR, and SRCD have developed waterfowl reports for each parcel in the Marsh.

-The goal of the reports is to provide land managers with information on the timing, precise locations, and species that are using the parcel of interest.
+The goal of the reports is to provide land managers with information on the timing. precise locations, and species that are using the parcel of interest.
 This information could be used to help identify areas of successful management which could be replicated in other locations.

 The reports include information describing the number of marked individuals and their locations in each parcel throughout the year.
 It is important to note that each location is likely representative of many birds.
 The year is broken into 4 time periods-Spring staging, Summer nesting and brooding (resident birds), Early hunting season, and Late hunting season-to help identify how habitat use changes over time.
 The early and late hunting season time periods are further broken into day and night use.
 The reports for each parcel will be available through the SRCD.